-- A. Except as specified in B1- below, an employee in the GE, PL, or SU Units, having obtained permanent status in the County's Civil Service System, shall have the right to appeal a termination, demotion in class or salary step or suspension without pay.
-Such appeal shall be in accordance with the provisions of County's Personnel Rules Part 12. - B. GE, PL, or SU Unit employees who are covered by the State Merit System shall have the right to appeal a termination, demotion or suspension without pay in accordance EDCEA Local 1 with the definitions and procedures provided for in the California Administrative Code, Title 2, Division 5, Local Agency Personnel Standards (LAPS).

-BC.
-If the County takes any adverse action against an employee, the employee will have a right to County documents which are job related and which might have an exculpatory effect.
+- A. Except as specified in B, below, an employee in the GE, PL, or SU Units, having obtained permanent status in the County's Civil Service System, shall have the right to appeal a termination, demotion in class or salary step or suspension without pay.
+Such appeal shall be in accordance with the provisions of County's Personnel Rules Part 15 (Employee Appeals From Notice of Decision). - B. GE, PL, or SU Unit employees who are covered by the State Merit System shall have the right to appeal a termination, demotion or suspension without pay in accordance with the definitions and procedures provided for in the California Administrative Code, Title 2, Division 5, Local Agency Personnel Standards (LAPS). - C. If the County takes any adverse action against an employee, the employee will have a right to County documents which are job related and which might have an exculpatory